named-data/ndn-cpp/INSTALL.md

 Install Xcode.
 In Xcode Preferences > Downloads, install "Command Line Tools".

+Optional: To install Protobuf, install MacPorts from http://www.macports.org/install.php .
+In a new terminal, enter:

+    sudo port install protobuf-cpp

 ## Mac OS X 10.9
 Install Xcode.
 (Xcode on OS X 10.9 seems to already have the Command Line Tools.)

+Optional: To install Protobuf, install MacPorts from http://www.macports.org/install.php .
+In a new terminal, enter:

+    sudo port install protobuf-cpp

 ## Ubuntu 12.04 (64 bit and 32 bit), Ubuntu 13.04 (64 bit)
 In a terminal, enter: